-Public School 84 Queens, originally constructed in the early 1900’s, was so modified over the years that it was no longer landmark eligible when this project started.
-This exterior reconstruction restored the school to a landmark eligible status, while solving extensive water infiltration.
+Public School 84 Queens was constructed in the early 1900s, but had been so modified over the years that it was no longer landmark eligible.
+The exterior reconstruction of the school restored the building to a landmark eligible status and solved extensive water infiltration issues.

 Nelligan White replaced all masonry and much of the terra cotta detail with cast stone replicas.
 The team also implemented a continuous membrane and narrow-cavity drainage plane behind the face brick restoration.
 Lastly, the team recreated a historically accurate cornice with glass fiber-reinforced concrete and replaced all damaged interior finishes.